 Jesse James Wax Museum

 Wild West outlaw Jesse James was murdered in his home in 1882.
 Or... he wasn't.
-Some folks believe that Jesse's "death" was a hoax, and that he lived under a fake name for years and years -- until he died in 1951!
+Some folks believe that Jesse's "death" was a hoax, and that he lived under a fake name for years and years -- until he died on Aug.
+15, 1951!

 If that really happened, it's good news for the Jesse James Wax Museum, whose entire existence is built around that startling premise.

 The museum had its origins with Rudy Turilli, the general manager of Meramec Caverns.
 In 1948 Rudy befriended a very old man named J. Frank Dalton, and became convinced that Dalton was in fact Jesse James.
 Rudy began collecting evidence to prove his theory, and moved Dalton, who was 100 years old and bedridden, to Meramec Caverns as a living tourist attraction.
 For over two years the ancient outlaw lived inside the "Jesse James Cabin" at the cave, where he would receive curious tourists as guests.

 The story of Jesse James, J. Frank Dalton, and Rudy Turilli was then assembled into the Jesse James Wax Museum, which opened in 1964.
 It has outlived both Rudy and his wife Francena, and is now owned by a second generation of Turillis.
 Like their parents, they seem in no way inclined to alter their position.
 Rudy, dead since 1972, still speaks defiantly in the museum's introductory video: "Beyond a shadow of a doubt I can prove to the world that he [Jesse James] did not die until 1951!"